-Senate panel backs Kavanaugh; Flake requests FBI probe
+Senate Republican leaders agree to new FBI background investigation of Kavanaugh

 As Kavanaugh’s nomination heads to the floor, his prospects remain unclear in the full Senate.

-Four senators considered swing votes — Republicans Susan Collins of Maine and Lisa Murkowski of Alaska, and Democrats Sens.
-Joe Manchin III of West Virginia and Heidi Heitkamp of North Dakota — remained silent about their intentions Friday.
+Two other senators considered swing votes – Susan Collins of Maine and Heidi Heitkamp of North Dakota – remained silent about their intentions Friday.

-A red-state Democrat, Sen. Joe Donnelly, D-Ind., announced Friday that he would oppose Kavanaugh’s nomination.
-Republicans had been courting Donnelly, one of three Democrats, along with Manchin and Heitkamp, who supported previous Trump Supreme Court nominee Neil M. Gorsuch.
+Meanwhile, another red-state Democrat, Sen. Joe Donnelly, D-Ind., announced Friday that he would oppose Kavanaugh’s nomination.
+Republicans had been courting Donnelly, one of three Democrats, along with Manchin and Heitkamp, who supported previous Trump Supreme Court nominee Neil Gorsuch.

 “I have deep reservations about Judge Kavanaugh’s nomination to this lifetime position and … we have been unable to get all the information necessary regarding this nomination, despite my best efforts,” Donnelly said in a statement.
 “Only 113 people have ever served on the Supreme Court, and I believe that we must do our level best to protect its sanctity.”

-In the full chamber, where Republicans hold a 51-to-49 majority, Kavanaugh can only afford to lose the support of one GOP senator if all Democrats vote against him and Vice President Pence breaks a tie.
+Judge met with his lawyer Friday morning in Washington, after returning from being holed up in a Bethany Beach, Delaware, home.
+The Washington Post found him there on Monday, where his lawyer said he had fled to try to avoid an avalanche of press requests and criticism.

+Judge told the Senate Judiciary Committee Friday he either does not recall or flatly rejects the allegations about his and Kavanaugh’s behavior in high school.

-At the committee vote neared, senators on both sides of the aisle took turns giving their reasons for supporting or opposing Kavanaugh, many in impassioned terms.
+At the committee vote neared Friday, senators on both sides of the aisle took turns giving their reasons for supporting or opposing Kavanaugh, many in impassioned terms.

 “He does not have the veracity nor temperament for a lifetime appointment to the highest court in our nation,” Sen. Patrick Leahy, D-Vt., said of Kavanaugh.
 “And no such nominee should be confirmed in the face of such serious, credible and unresolved allegations of sexual assault.”